Hell's Kitchen Neighborhood Review - Manhattan Moving Guide 2024

 After almost 30 years of gentrification, Hell's Kitchen, also known as 'Clinton,' has gone from being the most sketchy part of Manhattan to one of the most sought-after areas to live.

-The neighborhood also sees an increase in commercial and residential complexes along with rising rent prices.
+The neighborhood also sees increased commercial and residential complexes and rising rent prices.

 Real Estate in Hell's Kitchen

-There are some townhouses, but they exist mostly towards the Hudson, on the outer avenues.
+There are some townhouses, but they exist mainly towards the Hudson, on the outer avenues.

 Renting an Apartment in Hell's Kitchen